8 Super Helpful Business Tools in a Startup Founder’s Toolset

 The tool has become an integral part of our everyday business operations – If I want to assign a new task to an employee, all I have to do is to insert a label such as ‘Task: employee name.’
 Once the task is done, the employee can add another label ‘Task: done’ and I will know that the task is finished.
 It is that simple and efficient.

-This article was just a small consolidation of many, many software tools that I have used in the course of running my business.
+This article was just a small consolidation of many, many business management software that I have used in the course of running my business.

 One thing I would like you to know is this – many tools become obsolete as your company grows or as your priorities change.
 As they say: only change is constant.
 So I suggest that you experiment with some business tools and figure out what works the bets for you.
 Always be ready to update your business with time.